FarzanehSeyedshahi/Formal-Methods-CAs/README.md

-Formal method CA1
+Formal method CA1:

 describing the incremental construction and analysis of a small model(a shopping cart for a grocery POS software)

-Item, List, Product + some function to add,...
+Item, List, Product + add and lookup function

 Implementation ADD function in Java language